 The Postdoctoral Certificate in Prosthodontics Program was established in October, 1990.
-The program consists of a minimum of three consecutive years (33 months) of progressive educational experiences leading to a Postdoctoral certificate in Prosthodontics.
-The program also offers the opportunity to obtain a Master of Science in Dentistry (M.S.D.) degree, with the completion of additional requirements.
+The program consists of a minimum of three consecutive years (36 months) of progressive educational experiences.
+The Postdoctoral Certificate in Prosthodontics may lead to a master's degree if candidates fulfill additional requirements, which entails one additional year of study, for a minimum of four consecutive years (48 months).
 It meets the accreditation requirements of the Council on Dental Education of the American Dental Association and the prerequisites for examination and certification by the American Board of Prosthodontics.
 The program uses the resources of the University of Puerto Rico School of Dental Medicine and is affiliated to the University District Hospital.